candlecorp/candle-cloud-docs/registry/_index.md

 ## 2. Setting Up Your Namespace

 1. If it is your first time logging in, you'll be prompted to create a username.
 This ensures a unique identity within the Candle Cloud ecosystem.
-2. Navigate to `My Projects`.
+2. Navigate to `My Namespaces`.
-3. Click on `New Project`.
+3. Click on `New Namespace`.
-4. Enter a ` project name` and choose if you prefer it to be `public` or `private`.
+4. Enter a `namespace name` and choose if you prefer it to be `public` or `private`.
 We encourage everyone to try `public` for any components that you want to share with the community, but understand the need for `private` apps as well.
-5. The `project name` will serve as your `namespace` in the [Wick package](../../wick/getting-started/package) configuration.
+5. The `namespace name` will serve as your `namespace` in the [Wick package](../../wick/getting-started/package) configuration.

 ## 3. Getting your Wick CLI Registry Credentials